gouthamganesan/Notes/Web Dev/Web_Dev_Notes/CSS/Applied_Visual_Design.md

   * Tertiary colors are the result of combining a primary color with a secondary one.
   * Split-complementary scheme is one of the methods of combining and choosing colors for the web page.
     * This scheme starts with a base color, then pairs it with the two component that are adjacent to its complement.
 The three colors provide strong visual contrast in design but are more subtle than using two complementary colors.
+* CSS has a `hsl()` property that will allow us to configure the hue, saturation and the lightness of a color.
+  * Hue is what people generally think of as 'color'.
+If you picture a spectrum of colors starting with red on the left, moving through green in the middle, and blue on right, the hue is where a color fits along this line.
+In `hsl()`, hue uses a color wheel concept instead of the spectrum, where the angle of the color on the circle is given as a value between 0 and 360.
+  * Saturation is the amount of gray in a color.
+A fully saturated color has no gray in it, and a minimally saturated color is almost completely gray.
+This is given as a percentage with 100% being fully saturated.
+  * Lightness is the amount of white or black in a color.
+A percentage is given ranging from 0% (black) to 100% (white), where 50% is the normal color.
+* Applying the color on CSS elements are not just limited to a solid color.
+We can also add linear gradient using the `background` property's `linear-gradient()` function.
+The general syntax is, `background: linear-gradient(gradient-direction, color 1, color 2, color 3,...)`.
+  * There is also a `repeating-linear-gradient()` function which is very similar to `linear-gradient()` with the major difference that it repeats the specified gradient pattern.
+    * The common syntax is that, `repeating-linear-gradient(angle, color stop 1, color stop 2...)`
+    * Where color stops contains a color and a `<length>` value, which says, blend to the next color on this `<length>`.
+* The background property also supports the `url()` function in order to link to an image of the chosen texture or pattern.
+  * Having a subtle texture or pattern as background adds beauty to the web page.
+But make sure to be subtle about it as it shouldn't take away the audience from the foreground.
+* The scale of an element can be changed using the `scale()` function of the `transform` property.
+For example, `p { transform: scale(1.5); }` scales the paragraph elements to 1.5 times it size.
+  * This will be particularly useful to make a difference when we scale an element on a hover.
+  * `p:hover { transform: scale(2.1); }` will scale when the user hovers over it.
+* The `transform` property can also be used to 'skew' a particular element by the `skew()` function.
+There are also, `skewX()` and `skewY()` functions for X and Y skewing.
+  * For example, `transform: skewX(45deg);` skews the particular element in the X plane by 45 degrees.